NSHipster/articles/2020-04-22-cross-pollination.md

 Last year,
 we saw something similar with at [WWDC 2019](/wwdc-2019/).
 Anyone familiar with [React][react] or [Elm][elm]
-immediately recognized the influences of [SwiftUI][swiftui] and [Combine][combine]
+immediately recognized their influence on [SwiftUI][swiftui] and [Combine][combine]
 (even if Apple hadn't come out and acknowledged it explicitly).